cunarist/map-literal/README.md

 const varOne = someMap; // Map<string, any>
 ```

-Therefore, if you need to clarify types of items extracted from the tree, you will need to manually perform type assertion.
+Therefore, if you need to clarify types of items extracted from the tree, you have to manually perform type assertion.

 ```typescript
 import "map-literal";